AndiHappy/andihappy.github.io/_posts/nettyinaction/2017-12-03-nettyinaction2.md

 - 读书笔记
 ---

 这章主要的是介绍netty的架构，主要的模块。

-In this chapter we’ll show you how to build a Netty-based client and server。
-the exercise is important for two reasons.
-First, it will provide a test bed for setting up（设置） and verifying your development tools and environment, which is essential if you plan to work with the book’s sam- ple code in preparation for your own development efforts.
+verifying your development tools and environment,
-Second, you’ll acquire hands-on experience with a key aspect of Netty, touched on in the previous chapter: building application logic with ChannelHandlers.
+ building application logic with ChannelHandlers.

 <!--more-->

 From a high-level perspective, Netty addresses two corresponding areas of concern, which we might label broadly as technical and architectural.
 First, its asynchronous and event-driven implementation, built on Java NIO, guarantees maximum application performance and scalability under heavy load.
 Second, Netty embodies a set of design patterns that decouple application logic from the network layer, simplify ing development while maximizing the testability, modularity, and reusability of code.